jamesshore/simplebuild/README.md

 Tasks that are slow or long-running MAY provide minimalistic progress output (such as periods) but SHOULD NOT provide more detailed information by default.
 They MAY write more if configured to do so with the `options` parameter.

 Tasks SHOULD NOT write to `process.stderr` under any circumstances.

+#### Module Descriptors

+The module SHOULD have a `descriptors` object attached, as follows:

+    exports.descriptors = {
+        name: "modulename",
+        summary: "A short summary of the module's purpose.
+Markdown may be used.",
+        description: "A detailed description of the module's purpose.
+Markdown may be used."
+    };

+`name`: The name of the module.
+It MUST be the name used by npm.
+`summary`: A brief, human-readable summary of the module.
+It MUST be written in Github-flavored Markdown.
+`description`: More details about the module.
+It MUST be written in Github-flavored Markdown.

+#### Task Descriptors

+Each task function SHOULD also a `descriptors` object attached, as follows:

+    exports.yourFunction.descriptors = {
+        title: "The Task Name",
+        description: "A detailed description of the task function.
+Markdown may be used."
+        options: { ... }  // TBD
+        defaults: { ... }  // TBD
+    };

+`title`: A human-readable name for the function.
+It SHOULD be written in title case.
+It SHOULD be less than 22 characters.
+It MUST NOT be written in Markdown or any other markup language.

+`description`: A detailed, human-readable description of the function.
+The first sentence SHOULD be less than 50 characters and provide a summary description of the function.
+The rest of the description may be of any length and SHOULD completely describe the function.
+It MUST be written in Github-flavored Markdown.

+`options`: (to be defined -- human-readable description of options)

+`defaults`: (to be defined -- defaults used when an option is left blank)

 ### Mapper Modules